alttp-auto-tracker/ALTTP-Auto-Tracker/README.md

 List of Features:
--Permalink seed intagration
+-Permalink seed integration <BR>
--Controller mode (phone / website)
+-Controller mode (phone / website) <BR>
--Item Tracker (detailed view option)
+-Item Tracker (detailed view option) <BR>
--Entrance notes for entrance shuffle
+-Entrance notes for entrance shuffle <BR>
--Auto Crystal
+-Auto Crystal / Pendent  <BR>
--Practice mode / Race legal
+-Practice mode / Race legal <BR>
--Spoiler Route (Practice mode only) Will show you where the item is and highlight the map marker -Screenshots of chests (Practice mode only) - WIP
+-Spoiler Route (Practice mode only) Will show you where the item is and highlight the map marker<BR>
+-Screenshots of chests (Practice mode only) - WIP<BR>
--Run History with notes, compare two runs.
+-Run History with notes, compare two runs<BR>
--Certification upon completed game
+-Certification upon completed game<BR>
--Timer that auto starts on a run, pauses when on menu / save and quit -OBS Streamer browser URL
+-Timer that auto starts on a run, pauses when on menu / save and quit<BR>
+-OBS Streamer browser URL<BR>
--Live Sprite tracker on map
+-Live Sprite tracker on map<BR>
 -

 ---